-3. Legal rules can help to promote environmental interest, as well as rules that can prevent or reduce environmentally harmful activities.
+- Reguations to promote environmental considerations and to prevent or reduce environmentally harmful activities.

-4. The principles of sustainable use in Biodiversity Act, as well as provisions for habitat protection.
+- The principles of sustainable use in Biodiversity Act and provisions for habitat protection.

 Lectures.
 Review of practical cases.
 Self-study.

-Previous knowledge from JUS100 is assumed.
-It is possible to take the courses at the same time.
+Previous knowledge from JUS100.
+It is possible to take the courses the same term

-Lectures and reviews: 22 hours.
-Individual study: 130 hours.
+Lectures and reviews: ca 22 hours.
+Individual study: 103 hours